What happens after I get my DUI?

 How do I know what my state requires in an Ignition Interlock Device?

 You can find a comprehensive list of Ignition Interlock Device requirements in the state of Tennessee at the Tennessee Department of Safety’s website.
 However, while state requirements can and do change, Smart Start ensures a fully compliant Ignition Interlock Device.
 Our customer care advocates are also willing to discuss the specifics of your program with you at 800.831.3299.

 *If you are conditioned in multiple states, be sure to let Smart Start know all of them to get credit for your IID Program in each state.

 How can I pay for calibration?

 You must pay for calibration at the service center during your service appointment using cash, debit card, or credit card.

 Where do I send a record of my service appointments?

-Smart Start of Tennessee will send a record of your service appointments to the monitoring authority you specify at the time of installation at no additional cost to you.
+Smart Start of Tennessee will send a record of your service appointments to the State authority you specify at the time of installation at no additional cost to you.
 Reports are downloaded and sent after each service appointment.